English Phonetic Transcription Translator and Pronunciation Dictionary

 1. For the setting Transcription display options select the option "transcription above each word".

-2. In the section Choose what you will see when you click the word turn on the option "word's meaning".
+2. In the section Choose what you will see when you click the word turn on the option "Word's meaning".

 3. After submitting your text, click on any word in the results to see its definition.